reyesdmusic/weather-app/README.md

 # weather-app

+### Install npm packages

+To install npm packages for root as well as client and server:

+- `npm run install-all`

 ### Run Application

-To run both client and server, from root:
+To run both client and server from root:

 - `npm run dev`